JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-viewmodel.md

     ```
     {initial-collapse-state="collapsed" collapsible="true" collapsed-title="implementation(libs.androidx.lifecycle.viewmodel.compose)"}

+> Dependencies may differ depending on your code-sharing approach.
+See [](#levels-of-code-sharing) for details.
+>
+{style="note"}

-3. If you have a desktop target, add the `kotlinx-coroutines-swing` dependency as well.
+If you have a desktop target, add the `kotlinx-coroutines-swing` dependency as well.
 When running coroutines in a `ViewModel`, `ViewModel.viewModelScope` is tied to `Dispatchers.Main.immediate`,
 which might be unavailable on desktop by default.
 The Kotlinx Coroutines Swing library makes ViewModel coroutines
 work correctly with Compose Multiplatform.

-    In the Gradle version catalog:
+1. In the Gradle version catalog:

     ```toml
     [versions]